Flood Protection Assistance

 To qualify as a severe repetitive loss, a residential property that is covered under a National Flood Insurance Program flood insurance policy must fit one of the following two categories:

 - For the first category, at least four NFIP claim payments (including building and contents) over $5,000 each, and the cumulative amount of such claims payments exceeds $20,000

 - For the second category, at least two separate claims payments (building payments only) have been made with the cumulative amount of the building portion of such claims exceeding the market value of the building

 Repetitive losses and severe repetitive losses can be a drain on the National Flood Insurance Program.
 Citizens are encouraged to pursue mitigation options that will permanently reduce or eliminate future flooding damage to their homes.
 The FEMA website offers helpful information on the application development and process.
 For more information on other resources for financial assistance following a disaster, check out Disaster Assistance: A Guide to Recovery Programs.

 Flood Insurance Vs. Disaster Assistance

 The best plan is to prepare for a disaster rather than recover from one, which is why flood insurance is usually a better bet than federal disaster assistance.
 It is important to know all the facts ahead of time.
 Check out What You Need to Know about Federal Disaster Assistance and National Flood Insurance (PDF) to compare the two types.
 Even if a citizen receives federal disaster assistance, it may be a requirement to carry flood insurance for the life of the structure.
-The details are explained in Flood Insurance Requirements for Recipients of Federal Disaster Assistance.
-Details are explained in the Flood Insurance Requirement for Recipient of Federal Disaster Assistance (PDF).
+The details are explained in the Flood Insurance Requirement for Recipient of Federal Disaster Assistance (PDF).